 - Fennel: Fennel provides a refreshing, sweet crunch.

-- Toasted Walnuts: Nuts lend a toasty, rich flavor to the salad (you can use walnuts, pecans or even hazelnuts).
+- Toasted Walnuts: Nuts lend a toasty, rich flavor to the salad (you can use walnuts or hazelnuts, or try these Maple Roasted Pecans!).

 - Dried Cherries or Cranberries: Chewy dried cherries or cranberries lend a pop of sweetness and a chewy texture.